Connect with others who understand.

 Managing Itchy Skin With Multiple Myeloma

-If you have been dealing with itchy skin after a myeloma diagnosis, talk to your oncology team or another health care provider, such as a dermatologist.
-They will be able to help determine the best way of managing and finding relief from itching.
+If you’re dealing with itchy skin after a myeloma diagnosis, talk to your oncology team or another health care provider, such as a dermatologist.
+They can help identify the cause and recommend the best way to find relief from itching.
+To address itchy skin effectively, your care plan may include a combination of approaches, from over-the-counter (OTC) remedies to prescription treatments and lifestyle adjustments.
+Let’s explore these options in detail.

 Treatment Adjustments